pr2tik1/blog/README.md

-# Personal Blog
+# Portfolio

-This repo contains all the posts that are published using Quarto.
+Personal Blog Page built from scratch using QUARTO.